Concept-SAE: A Controllable and Invertible Concept Interface for Sparse Autoencoders: Methodology

 \subsection{Concept Tokenizer}

-The Concept Tokenizer \(\mathcal{T}_{concept}\) maps the hidden representations of the target model onto a constrained concept space.
+The Concept Tokenizer \(\mathcal{T}_{concept}\) serves as an encoder, it maps the hidden representations of the target model onto a constrained concept space.
 With the generated annotations, it is trained to predict two signals for each concept: a binary existence score and a spatial mask.
-As shown in the left part of Fig.~\ref{fig:computation}, for each concept, the tokenizer first projects the internal feature maps into a dedicated latent space through a learnable transformation, producing concept-specific embeddings.
-Each embedding is aggregated to form holistic concept representations, which integrate evidence distributed over different channels or patches.
-Based on this unified representation, the tokenizer predicts two outputs: a binary existence score and a spatial mask localizing the concept within the input.
-We use two linear layers to compute the concept segmentation and the concept score separatedly.
+As shown in the left part of Fig.~\ref{fig:computation}, for each concept, the tokenizer first projects the internal feature maps into a dedicated latent space through a learnable transformation \(W_{proj,i}\), producing concept-specific embeddings for \(n\) concepts.
+Each embedding is aggregated to form holistic concept representations with parameter \(W_{merge,i}\), which integrate evidence distributed over different channels or patches.
+Based on this unified representation, the tokenizer predicts two outputs: a binary concept score indicating whether the corresponding concept exists in the vision model feature and a spatial mask localizing the spatial position of concept within the vision model feature.
+We use two linear layers to compute the concept score and the concept segmentation separately (\(W_{score,i}\) and \(W_{seg,i}\)).
 The formulation of this process is shown in Eq.~\ref{eq:score_pred} and Eq.~\ref{eq:seg_pred}.

 where \(s\in \mathbb{R}^{n}\) is the predicted concept score for the internal feature, and \(m\in \mathbb{R}^{n\times d_s}\) is the predicted concept mask.
 The training loss is designed as the mean squared error (MSE) between the predicted concept score \(s\), predicted concept mask \(m\) and the true concept score \(\mathcal{S}\), concept masks \(\mathcal{M}\).
 We also apply an \(L_1\) penalty to \(W_{merge}\) to encourage sparsity, ensuring that each concept's representation is derived from a minimal set of channels or patches.
 The loss is formulated as Eq.~\ref{eq:tokenizer_loss}.